deterministic-arts/DartsCLUUID/README.md

 ## Reading and Writing

 - Function `parse-uuid` string `&key` _start_ _end_ &rarr; _object_

+  Parses the string representation of a UUID, returning the result as instance of type `uuid`.
+The general format understood by this function is `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` where each `X` is a hexadecimal digit.
+Optionally, the value may be enclosed in curly braces, i.e., `{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}`; note, that if the opening brace is present, the closing must be, too.

+  If the value can be parsed, the function returns the UUID value.
+If an error is detected, the function returns `nil`.

+  This function will only inspect the portion of `string` in the region represented by _start_ (inclusive) and _end_ (exclusive).
+If omitted, _start_ defaults to 0 (the beginning of _string_) and _end_ to `(length string)`.

 - Function `print-uuid` _object_ `&key` _stream_ _braces_ _downcase_ &rarr; _answer_

+  Writes a string representation of _object_ in the "usual" format into the given character stream _stream_ (which defaults to `*standard-output*`).
+The representation written has the general format `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`, where each `X` is a hexadecimal digit.
+If _braces_ is true, the value is additionally enclosed in curly braces `{`/`}`.
+The default is to not use braces.
+If _downcase_, the function  uses lower case letters in the hex representation, otherwise it uses upper case letters (the default).

+  This function returns its first argument _object_

 ## Conversions

+- Function `uuid` _object_ &rarr; _uuid_

+  Coerces _object_ to a UUID value.
+The argument may be one of

+  - an instance of type `uuid`, in which case it is returned unchanged
+  - a string designator (string, symbol), whose string content is the textual representation of a UUID in the format accepted by `parse-uuid`.
+  - a byte array (`(array (unsigned-byte) (16))`)
+  - an 128 bit unsigned integer number (`(unsigned-byte 128)`)

+  If _object_ is neither of the above, the function signals a fatal condition of type `type-error`.

 - Function `uuid-bytes` _object_ &rarr; _array_

+  Answers an `(array (unsigned-byte 8) (16))`, which holds the contents of the UUID _object_.
+The value _array_ can later be passed to function `uuid` to reconstruct the UUID value.
+For all UUID values _object_, it is always the case that `(uuid= object (uuid (uuid-bytes object)))`.

 - Function `uuid-string` _object_ `&key` _braces_ _downcase_ &rarr; _string_

+  Answers a string representation of _object_ in the "usual" format, i.e., `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`, where each `X` is a hexadecimal digit.
+If _braces_ is true, the value is additionally enclosed in curly braces `{`/`}`.
+The default is to not use braces.
+If _downcase_, the function uses lower case letters in the hex representation, otherwise it uses upper case letters (the default).

+  For any UUID value _object_ and any combination of argument values for _braces_ and _downcase_, this function guarantees, that `(uuid= object (uuid (uuid-string object :braces braces :downcase downcase)))`

 - Function `uuid-number` _object_ &rarr; _value_

+  Answers an integer of type `(unsigned-byte 128)`, which holds the contents of the UUID _object_.
+The value _value_ can later be passed to function `uuid` to reconstruct the UUID value.
+For all UUID values _object_, it is always the case that `(uuid= object (uuid (uuid-number object)))`.

 ## Format Information